xbeat/Glitch-Community/CONTRIBUTING.md

 You should perform these steps immediately after clicking the "Merge pull request" button on your PR in Github.

+#### Announce the Deployment

-As you go through these steps, be present in our team Slack room and communicate as you start and finish the deploy.
+Be present in our #community chat room and say that you're starting a deploy and what you're deploying.

+Keep a passive eye on the chat room while you work, in case anyone needs to talk to you about it while you've got it in flight.

 #### Merge in Live Changes